-How Are We Doing?By third grade most children have already experienced dental disease, and one fifth have obvious untreated decay.
-In a recent survey of parents of first through third grade children, one in five (22%) did not have insurance that pays for dental care.
-One in eight (13%) children were reported to have required dental care during the past year but were unable to obtain needed dental treatment.
+How Are We Doing?By first grade most children have already experienced dental disease, and by second grade one fifth have obvious untreated decay.
+In a recent survey of parents of first through forth grade children, one in five (18%) did not have insurance that pays for dental care.

 How Do We Compare With the U.S.?Utah continues to lag behind the U.S. in the percentage of caries-free children.
 Utah children have more cavities in part because of the lack of fluoridation in Utah's community water systems.
-In 2010 Utah was 54% fluoridated; while the U.S. in 2010 was 73.9% fluoridated.
+In 2014 Utah was 52% fluoridated; while the U.S. in 2014 had 74.4% of the community water systems fluoridated.
 This is however an improvement, since in 2000 Utah was less than 2% fluoridated.